Geometry in the entanglement dynamics of the double Jaynes-Cummings model: Entanglement dynamics in the diagram

-We use the predictability because it is measurable (the module of the mean value of an observable), local and is intimately related to the concurrence \cite{bergou}.
+We use predictability because, unlike concurrence, it is measurable (the module of the mean value of an observable), local and it is related to the concurrence \cite{bergou}.
 For $\rho_0=|\psi_0\rangle\langle\psi_0|$ we have $\mathcal{P}_0=|\cos(2\alpha)|$, and it is clear that $C_{0}^{2}+\mathcal{P}_{0}^{2}=1$.
-Observe that when $\mathcal{P}_0=0$ the excitation will be equally distributed between the partitions $Aa$ and $Bb$, it will not be localized and the initial entanglement is maximum between $AB$.
+Observe that when $\mathcal{P}_0=0$ the excitation will be equally distributed between the partitions $Aa$ and $Bb$, it will not be localized and the initial entanglement will be maximum between $A$ and $B$.
 On the other hand, if $\mathcal{P}_0=1$ the atoms will not be initially entangled and the information if the excitation will be in partition $Aa$ or $Bb$ will not be available.
 However, we can assure that the excitation will be in the partition $Aa$ or in the partition $Bb$.
 When $0<\mathcal{P}_0<1$, all we know is that the excitation has a larger probability to be in one of the partitions.

 The eccentricity of the ellipses (\ref{elipse_AB(ab)_Bb}) and (\ref{elipse_AB(ab)_Aa}) can be written as a function of the {\it predictability}

 We can determine also the distance $f$ of the focus to the center of each ellipse.
 For the ellipse (\ref{elipse_AB(ab)_Bb}) the distance of the focus $f^{(a)}$ to its center will be